godotengine/godot-docs/classes/class_control.rst

 **mouse_entered** **(** **)**

-Emitted when the mouse cursor enters the control's visible area, that is not occluded behind other Controls or Windows, provided its :ref:`mouse_filter<class_Control_property_mouse_filter>` lets the event reach it and regardless if it's currently focused or not.
+Emitted when the mouse cursor enters the control's (or any child control's) visible area, that is not occluded behind other Controls or Windows, provided its :ref:`mouse_filter<class_Control_property_mouse_filter>` lets the event reach it and regardless if it's currently focused or not.

 \ **Note:** :ref:`CanvasItem.z_index<class_CanvasItem_property_z_index>` doesn't affect, which Control receives the signal.